Brillionfi/wallet-infra-sdk/README.md

 ## 💬 Support

-If you encounter any issues or have questions, please [open an issue](https://github.com/Brillionfi/wallet-infra-sdk/issues) on our GitHub repository or contact the Brillion support team.
+If you encounter any issues or have questions, please [open an issue](https://github.com/Brillionfi/wallet-infra-sdk/issues) or contact the Brillion support team.

 ## 📄 License